-A Style Guide is more in-depth then a Brand Board, it includes instructions on how to use and not use your brand elements.
+A Style Guide is more in-depth than a Brand Board, it includes instructions on how to use and not use your brand elements.
 It includes things as how much spacing should be around the logo, what colors should and shouldn’t be used in your brand, what background colors should be used behind your logo, and so on.
 A style guide is not as simple as a Brand Board, it is essentially brand guidelines to follow – which can get pretty complex.
-A brand board does not include the details instructions.
+A brand board does not include detailed instructions.

-What is included on our brand board…
+What can be included on our brand board…

 1. Primary/Main Logo

-The main logo is the main symbol or representation for your company, business or personal brand.
+The main logo is the main symbol or representation for your company, business, or personal brand.
 Logos are designed to set you apart from your competitor and other businesses.
 This design is carried throughout all your branding and marketing… and is used on your website, stationery, social marketing, etc.

 2. Secondary Logo or Logo Variation

 The secondary logo is another version of your main logo, with some slight differences.
-It could be in the orientation vertical vs horizontal, a shape, icon or border could be added to it, the colors could be slightly different, etc…
+It could be in the orientation vertical vs horizontal, a shape, icon, or border could be added to it, the colors could be slightly different, etc…

 It’s a great idea to have a secondary logo, or logo variation so that you can change things up and a little flare, yet still have a cohesive and interesting brand.
 If your main logo is more horizontal orientated, a circle or vertical style secondary logo could be used in a space where a horizontal logo might not work.
 Think of it as a backup. 🙂

 3. Logo Submark